onnx/working-groups/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md

 Those definitions should probably be clarified a bit...
 For instance:
+- The use of the term "replication" is misleading.
+To "replicate" means to reproduce.
+But we do not want to "reproduce" the model itself, but to implement it, i.e., to reproduce its behaviour.
 - The definition of "semantic" in this context is not clear.
 The usual meaning of the word "semantic" is "the meaning of something".
 But what is the "meaning" of a ML model?
 Furthermore, in the definition, the term semantic is associated with properties such as performance (ML performance?), generalization, stability,...
 Do these properties relate to the "semantic"?
 - "[...] the ML Model description should contain sufficient details on the ML Model semantic to fully preserve this semantic in the implemented ML Model." :
   - (wording) The model cannot "preserve [the] semantic of the implemented model".